ddev/ddev/docs/content/developers/github-selfhosted-setup.md

-# Github Self-Hosted Agent Setup
+# GitHub Self-Hosted Agent Setup

 We are using GitHub Self-Hosted Agents for Windows and macOS testing.
 The build machines and agents must be set up before use.